 New York-Bound, 1902

-After traveling by train across Sweden from Norberg, his hometown, Carl Albin Jacobsson arrived Göteborg Central Station at 7:03 on the morning of Monday, 21 April 1902, where he met two cousins.
-They, like thousands of other Swedes that year, had paid approximately 118 Krona for passage from Göteborg to New York (about $12 US).1 The emigrants entrusted their baggage and themselves to agents of the White Star Line and prepared to board a steamship at 4:00 that afternoon to cross the North Sea.
+After traveling by train across Sweden, Carl Albin Jacobsson arrived Göteborg Central Station at 7:03 on the morning of Monday, 21 April 1902.
+Albin was traveling with friends who, like thousands of others that year, had paid approximately 118 Krona for passage from Göteborg to New York (about $12 US).1 They soon learned of a change in plans.
+“I, as well as my friends from Eskilstuna, had expected to go through Denmark because we had been promised that when we wrote to the agent, but now they told us that we would have to go over the North Sea….
+This was our first disappointment.”2 The emigrants entrusted their baggage and themselves to agents of the White Star Line and prepared to board a steamship at 4:00 that afternoon to cross the North Sea.

 Göteborg to Liverpool